hurak/PolynomialEquations.jl/README.md

 a(s)x(-s)+a(-s)x(s) = b(s)+b(-s)
 ```

 where `a`, `b` and `c` are given univariate polynomials in the variable `s` and `x` and `y` are the polynomials to be found.

-In the latter case, if the coefficients of the polynomials are complex, the equation should actually be written as
+If the coefficients of the polynomials are complex, then not only `-s` is substituted for `s` but also the coefficients are complex-conjugated.

+Formally, both real and complex cases are captured in the following notation

 ```math
 a(s)x̃(s)+ã(s)x(s) = b(s)+b̃(s)
 ```
-where tilde denotes conjugation with respect to the imaginary axis, that is, `-s` is substituted instead of `s` and the coefficients are complex-conjugated.
+where tilde denotes *conjugation of a polynomial with respect to the imaginary axis*, that is, the conjugate polynomial evaluates to a complex conjugate value of the original polynomial on the imaginary axis.

 #### Example
 ```julia